kbrannon95/Startup-Headquarters-/README.md

 Victoria Village\n	  Victoria Village Arena	  43.723481	    -79.315635	  Hockey Arena
 Victoria Village\n	  Portugril	                43.725819	    -79.312785	  Portuguese Restaurant

 Finally, I will use publicly available census data for the population of neighborhoods in each city.
-This will best the metric we use for how congested a neighborhood is.
+This will be the metric we use for how congested a neighborhood is.

 For New York City, we find the data at https://data.cityofnewyork.us/City-Government/New-York-City-Population-By-Neighborhood-Tabulatio/swpk-hqdp
 For Chicago, we find the data at https://en.wikipedia.org/wiki/Community_areas_in_Chicago